Back pay is exactly what it sounds like — money that pays you back!

 Another example:

-Again, you’ll receive back pay between the time you became disabled (January 1st, 2018) and the time you were approved for benefits (December 1st 2021).
-But you can only claim up to a year’s worth of back pay, minus five months, for the period before your application.
+Again, you’ll receive back pay between the time you became disabled (January 1, 2022) and the time you were approved for benefits (December 1, 2024).
+But you can only claim up to a year’s worth of back pay, minus the five-month waiting period, for the period before your application.

-There are 24 months between January 2018 and your January 1st 2020 application date — so you would be eligible for 18 months of back pay for this time (24 months - 5 months = 18 months).
-However, you can only receive one year of back pay max for the period prior to your application, so you’d receive 12 months of back pay for the pre-application period.
+There are 24 months between January 1, 2022 and your January 1, 2024 application date — so you would be eligible for 18 months of back pay for this time (24 months - 5 months = 18 months).
+However, you can only receive one year of back pay max for the period before your application, so you’d receive 12 months of back pay for the pre-application period.

-You’d still be entitled for the full amount of back pay between your application and your approval — or the 11 months between January 1st 2020 and December 2020.
+You’d still be entitled to the full amount of back pay between your application and your approval — or the 11 months between January 1, 2022 and December 2024.

 So your total back pay amount would be 23 months (12 months pre-application + 11 months post-application).

 Finally, a (somewhat) simple answer!
-You’ll get all the back pay you’re entitled to on your first disability check — which should come 1 to 2 months after approval.
+You’ll get all the back pay you’re entitled to on your first disability check — which should come one to two months after approval.
 That’s true whether you qualify for SSI or SSDI.

 How much back pay you’ll receive can vary widely based on which disability program you qualify for.

-SSI payments are often lower than SSDI — the most you can receive is $914 monthly for a single person, or $1,371 for a married couple, if you have no other source of income at all.
-And as we mentioned, you can only get SSI back pay for the period while you were waiting for your application to be approved.
+SSI payments are often lower than SSDI — the most you can receive from SSI is $943 monthly for a single person or $1,415 for a married couple if you have no other source of income.
+And as we mentioned, you can only get SSI back pay for the period during which you waited for your application to be approved.

 Going back to our example above: